 Cross-training would benefit libraries.
 Training circulation and reference staff in the mysteries of interlibrary loan would increase their ability to answer questions and advise patrons about the interlibrary loan process.
 Cross-training catalogers and reference staff could produce better cataloging for use by reference staff and improve reference staff's understanding of the access provided by cataloging.

 Barnes & Noble floor staff spend most of their days in an assigned area shelving new books and helping customers.
 When customers enter their section, staff makes contact with the customer to show help is near.
 In many libraries, by contrast, staff are not trained to great people walking in the front door or invite patrons to ask questions.
 Many library staff appear unaware that patrons need to be invited to ask questions.

 Differences between bookstores and libraries

 During the interview, I eventually asked for a list of differences between bookstores and libraries.
 Linda began talking about atmospheric differences between bookstores and libraries.
-According to Raynetmarketing Business and Marketing Glossary at www.raynet.mcmail.com/Business&marketingglossaryR.shtml, retail atmospherics is "designing buying environments to produce specific customer emotional reactions that enhance purchase probability.
-It includes ... layout, colour, smells, music, lighting, materials etc."
+According to Raynet Business and Marketing Glossary at www.raynet.mcmail.com/Business&marketingglossaryR.shtml, retail atmospherics is "designing buying environments to produce specific customer emotional reactions that enhance purchase probability.
+It includes ... layout, color, smells, music, lighting, materials etc."

 - Smell.
 Linda says customers entering Barnes and Noble stores smell coffee and pastries in the cafe and patrons entering libraries don't.
 Joseph Weishar in Design for Effective Selling Space (p.
 43) identifies the associations of different odors.